Creepshow 2

 Creepshow 2 is a 1987 American comedy horror anthology film directed by Michael Gornick, and the sequel to Creepshow.
 Gornick was previously the cinematographer of the first film, and the screenplay was written by George A. Romero who was director of the original film.
+It consists of three story segments and an animated wraparound.
+Like the first film, the segments are based on stories written by Stephen King.

-The film's stars were Lois Chiles, George Kennedy, Dorothy Lamour, and Tom Savini.
-It was once again based upon stories by Stephen King.
+The film's ensemble cast features Lois Chiles, George Kennedy, Dorothy Lamour, Tom Savini, and Holt McCallany (in his film debut), and features Stephen King in a cameo appearance.

+Creepshow 2 was released by New World Pictures on 1 May 1987.
+It received mixed critical reviews, but was a commercial success.
+A sequel without Romero or King's involvement, Creepshow 3, was released in 2006.

 Plot

 Prologue

 In the small town of Dexter, Maine, a delivery truck pulls up to a newsstand.
 Billy, a young boy, eagerly follows the truck on his bike.
 The truck's back shutter opens to reveal the Creep, who drops off copies of the latest issue of Creepshow (which has the same cover as the comic in the final scene of the previous film) before vanishing.
 It cuts to animation Billy picks up an issue and begins to read it.
 At his castle, the Creep welcomes the kiddies to another edition of Creepshow.
 With them being loyal to the "core", they wouldn't want to be dead wood as it becomes the subject of the first story.